History of Glasgow: Regeneration

-As WW2 came to a close, the chief engineer of Glasgow Corporation - Robert Bruce - published the first of two highly influential studies into how the city could be regenerated in the future without the dominant heavy industries which had brought it much wealth in the past.
+As WW2 came to a close, the chief engineer of Glasgow Corporation – Robert Bruce – published the first of two highly influential studies into how the city could be regenerated in the future without the dominant heavy industries which had brought it much wealth in the past.
 The Bruce Report, as it would become known, would ultimately become the blueprint of the Glasgow of today.
-Its basic aim was to depopulate the overcrowded centre, dispersing the population to outer areas of the city in order to allow a new service based economy to flourish with the help of an overhauled transport system.
-Although many of its more radical proposals to rebuild the city centre were rejected - Bruce advocated the destruction of many now-cherished Victorian and Edwardian buildings, the report's housing and transport proposals were virtually followed to the letter.
+Its basic aim was to depopulate the overcrowded centre, dispersing the population to outer areas of the city to allow a new service based economy to flourish with the help of an overhauled transport system.
+Although many of its more radical proposals to rebuild the city centre were rejected – Bruce advocated the destruction of many now-cherished Victorian and Edwardian buildings, the report's housing and transport proposals were virtually followed to the letter.
 The infamous tenement slums (many of which had been destroyed or badly damaged by wartime bombs) were replaced by a new generation of high rise housing and large suburban housing estates (known locally as "schemes").

 In 1949 the Scottish Office in Edinburgh issued an alternative to the Bruce Report, the Clyde Valley Regional Plan 1946 ('CVP').
 This was authored by a team led by Sir Patrick Abercrombie and Robert H Matthew and disagreed with the Bruce Report in a number of important areas.
 In particular the CVP recommended an overspill policy for Glasgow and the rehousing of much of the population in new towns outside the city.
 The Bruce Report preferred rebuilding and rehousing within the city boundary.
+In the wake of the Bruce plans, new "planned suburbs" were created on greenbelt sites on the city's periphery, which would rehome thousands displaced from the mass demolition of inner-city slums.
 The friction and debate between the supporters and spheres of influence for these two reports led to a series of initiatives designed to transform the city over the following fifty years.

 In the end a blend of both plans was progressed.
 Whilst the hundreds of new tower blocks changed the city's skyline forever, the high rise edifices broke up long established community relationships and social structures.
-Coupled to poor design and low quality construction, some of the blocks created as many problems as they solved and became magnets for crime and deprivation.
+Coupled to poor design and low quality construction, many of the new high rise estates created as many problems as they solved and became magnets for crime and deprivation.
 Thousands more Glaswegians relocated to the new towns of Cumbernauld, East Kilbride, Livingston, Glenrothes and Irvine.
 Bruce also proposed a ring road scheme around the central area, the which would become part of the M8 motorway, which decimated the Charing Cross and Anderston areas beyond recognition, with many historic Victorian buildings being destroyed to make way for its construction.